Clinical Research Professional Competency

 - March 2014: Completed harmonization of clinical trial competencies within 8 specific domains

 - June 2014: Disseminated Framework through simultaneous publication in 5 peer reviewed journals including Clinical Researcher, Journal of Clinical Research Best Practices, and CenterWatch White Papers

 - October 2016: Convened Joint Task Force Core Competencies Workshop to discuss real world applications and potential future revisions of competency framework

 - November 2016: Initiated 2 new workgroups in the wake of the workshop:

 The Revisions Workgroup, constituted to update the Harmonized Core Competency Framework based on suggestions from implementers and stakeholders;

 and The Levelling Workgroup, to define and stratify competencies at fundamental, skilled, and advanced levels.

-- May 2017: Joint Task Force for Clinical Trial Competency launched website
+- May 2017: Launched first website of Joint Task Force for Clinical Trial Competency

 - April 2018: Joint Task Force for Clinical Trial Competency was one of three finalists for the ACRP Innovation in Workforce Development Award